andrii-lysenko/webflow-ai-image-enhancer/TERMS_OF_SERVICE.md

 - Content you upload, process, or generate through the Extension
 - Your use of third-party AI services
 - Any legal claims related to AI-generated content
+- **Unauthorized access to or misuse of API keys stored in localStorage**
+- **Security breaches related to locally stored credentials**

 ## 10. TERMINATION